-It features an aluminium shell, nylon braided cover to ensure that it withstands multiple unplugging and adjusting, and the gold plated connectors also add another layer of robustness to the mix.
+It features an aluminium shell, and a nylon braided cover to ensure that it withstands multiple unplugging and adjusting, and the gold-plated connectors also add another layer of robustness to the mix.

 Best DisplayPort Cabel for Secure Connection: KabelDirekt – 8K DisplayPort cable version 1.4

 This KabelDirekt DisplayPort cable has a unique and very useful feature built into the design, making it a solid choice for those who can't risk losing connection.